linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 ###Hypothesis generation: the sigmoid function

-You may recall from my [last post]{% post_url 2015-07-07-Coursera's-machine-learning-exercise-one-(in-Python) %}) that a **hypothesis** in machine learning refers to an output from our machine learning algorithm.
+You may recall from my last post that a **hypothesis** in machine learning refers to an output from our machine learning algorithm.
 We represent the logistic regression hypothesis mathematically as:

 $$h_\theta(x) = g(\theta^Tx)$$